 Foz do Iguaçu makes up the border with Argentina and Paraguay, but its main attraction is without any doubt the majestic waterfalls.
 The Falls of Iguaçu are classified world heritage by Unesco since 1986 and are a must for the nature lover.
 They are the most impressive waterfalls in the world and also the biggest and are the result of the confluence of the rivers Parana and Iguacu.
 The water body plunges 65 m. deep, over a 4 km wide geological crack where it comes thundering down with an ear deafening sound into a natural amphitheater.
 Foz do Iguacu has a sub-tropical climate with temperatures that can plummet to -5C during the European summer and that can reach as high as 40C during the European winter.

-The Pantanal, spread over more than 250,000 km2, borders Bolivia and Peru and is well known and frequented as the Amazon yet it has a wild life and a richer biodiversity.
-The gate of the south Pantanal is Campo Grande, from there you still have 200 km to go until the beginning of the “Brazilian Everglades”.
-The Pantanal enjoys a humid climate and temperatures rarely drop below 25C.
+The Pantanal, spread over more than 250,000 km2, borders Bolivia and Peru and is although not as well known and frequented as the Amazon yet it has a lot more visual wild life and a richer biodiversity.
+The gateway to the south Pantanal is Campo Grande, from there you still have a 200 km drive to the border of the “Brazilian Everglades”.
+The Pantanal has a humid climate and temperatures rarely drop below 25C.

 Salvador de Bahia is the Afro-Brazilian heart of the country.
 Previously capital of the Portuguese colony of the New World, the city continues to be an open air museum where cultures from both continents mix in a never ending spectacle of color, dance and sound.
 Numerous churches and baroque buildings line the ancient and crowded streets.